 7. Emotional level

 People are more interested in describing their emotional state, such as “Sorry, there are butterflies in my stomach,” or “there was shaking in my throat,” as saying, sad or nervous, often using words.

 Many adults are not only comfortable talking about their feelings.
 However, your emotional label can be the key to making good decisions.

 Your feelings play an important role in your choices.
-Studies consistently show concern people make it a safe game.
+Studies consistently show concerned people make it a safe game.
 And the concerns spread from one area to another’s life and learn how to become better at decision making.

-On the other hand, tensions can make chances of achieving more success.
+On the other hand, tensions can make the chances of achieving more success.
 Even if you are only encouraged about potential payments, you may be willing to take a bigger risk (even if it is often in gambling).

 Make it a daily habit to label your feelings.
 Remember you are sorry, angry, embarrassed, anxious, or frustrated.
 Then, take a minute to consider how these emotions can affect your decisions.

 8. Speak yourself like a trusted friend